Bio (Matt Dodd)

 Environment and Sustainability

 Dodd joined Royal Roads University in 1995 as a research associate with the Centre for Economic Development and Applied Research (CEDAR) and moved to the School of Environment and Sustainability in 2006.
 Prior to this he was a research associate with the Environmental Sciences Group at Royal Roads Military College and taught briefly at Grenfell College, Memorial University of Newfoundland.
-He has also developed and delivered short courses on environmental assessment to various agencies, successfully incorporating practical experiences from the numerous projects he has worked on.
+He has also developed and delivered short courses on environmental assessment to various agencies, successfully incorporating practical experiences from the numerous projects on which he has worked.

 Dodd holds a PhD in environmental analytical chemistry from the University of British Columbia.